-Figure 1: Finalized version to be deployed for long-term user testing
+Figure 1: Finalized version to be deployed for long-term user testing Video link of the user trying the device

-5. Concluding remarks: The new design has shown promise in addressing the drawbacks of the droplock design while ensuring affordability in comparison with imported designs.
-The codevelopment involving the user-testing partner with commercialization capabilities (Mobility India) has the potential to impact the lives of millions of users in India who use knee-ankle-footorthoses.
+5. Concluding remarks: While the new design has shown promise in addressing the drawbacks of the drop-lock design while ensuring affordability in comparison with imported designs, the manufacturing challenge needs to be resolved.
+Once resolved, long term user trials have to be resumed to ensure quality and user comfort.

+The co-development involving the user-testing partner with commercialization capabilities (Mobility India) has the potential to impact the lives of millions of users in India who use knee-ankle-foot-orthoses.